• Home

 Over the past decade, we have set up a major program to meet the needs of Syrian refugees and Lebanese women and men in vulnerable situations.

-Our current programming is closely linked to two major events of recent Lebanese history: the aftermath of the war in Syria, and the August 2020 Beirut explosions.
 With regard to the war in Syria, our response is structured around four programming objectives linked by a cross-cutting focus on gender equality:

 • Supporting a secure and dignified economic recovery

-• Supporting civil society in Lebanon, Syria and neighboring countries in defending of civic spaces, rights and freedoms
+• Supporting civil society in Lebanon, Syria and neighboring countries in defending civic spaces, rights and freedoms

 • Preventing conflict and supporting justice and peace-building processes

-In 2020, in addition to supporting the immediate emergency response after the Beirut blasts, we continued addressing the economic and political needs of communities affected by it and other medium- and long-term crises.
+In 2020, in addition to supporting the immediate emergency response after the Beirut blast, we continued addressing the economic and political needs of communities affected by it and other medium- and long-term crises.
+From 2020 to 2022, our supported helped:

-• Helped people regain autonomy and self-sufficiency
+• The restoration of people’s autonomy and self-sufficiency

 As part of our work on peacebuilding and civic participation in Lebanon and the Middle East region, we support organizations with expertise in conflict prevention and citizenship education, such as the Adyan Foundation.
-This support includes training and capacity-building that equips young activists in conflict regions―often border areas―with knowledge and skills needed to build less divisive, more just and peaceful communities, and to advocate for participatory, democratic decision-making structures.
+This support includes training and capacity-building that equips young activists in conflict regions―often border areas―with the knowledge and skills needed to build less divisive, more just and peaceful communities, and to advocate for participatory, democratic decision-making structures.

 These young women and men study and map sources of conflict; organize inclusive community projects; engage people in dialogue with authorities; document human rights violations; and, facilitated by our projects and networks, raise their voices in local, regional and international arenas.